RAN3D/n2n-wrtc/README.md

 - [x] Create the internal signaling service:
   - Allow to forward offers from an inview neighbour to an outview neighbour
   - After connection new offers are transmitted by message (usefull for re-negociation)
-- [x] Create bridge connections allowing to do: `a.connectBridge(b.id, c.id)` if b and c are neighbours
+- [x] Create bridge connections allowing to do: `a.connectBridge(b.id, c.id)`
+  - if b and c are neighbours
+  - B need to be in your inview
+  - C need to be in your outview
 - [x] Create from -> to connections allowing to do: `a.connectFromUs(b.id)`
   - It means that it increments our outview and increment the inview of the neighbor
 - [x] Create a Direct signaling service